hAkselS/fprime-math-component-tutorial/docs/project-setup.md

 . venv/bin/activate
 ```

 You can check to make sure your virtual enviroment is working by looking at your command line.
-If youre virtual environment is running, you should see "(venv)" at the start of the your command line.
+If youre virtual environment is running, you should see "(venv)" at the start of the your command line as below.

 ```shell
 (venv) MyName-MPB:fprime-math-component-tutorial myname$